 Student online learning support

-In light of our move to online learning from Monday 23 March, it is critical that students access their Perth College UHI email for all communications.
+To assist online learning, it is critical that students access their Perth College UHI email for all communications.
 Any updates will be sent to this student email account.

 If any student needs help accessing their student email, they should please contact their PAT in the first instance.
 If further assistance is required, please then contact the relevant curriculum area, as outlined below:

-Access to Study Support will still be available to students via email at firstname.lastname@example.org
+Access to Study Skills Support will still be available to students via email at firstname.lastname@example.org

 Student Support Team